mariuszmspace/my-links/README.md

 - [repl.it](https://repl.it/languages) - In-browser REPLs for a ton of languages -- `in-browser`
 - [RISC-V](https://riscv.org/) - The open source CPU that can run at >5Ghz while using 1/100th the power of a Xeon E7 -- `hardware`
 - [Rocky Linux](https://rockylinux.org/) - A replacement for CentOS which was discontinued in Dec 2020 by IBM in favor of CentOS Stream -- `operating system`
+- [RSS-Bridge](https://github.com/RSS-Bridge/rss-bridge) - Generate RSS and Atom feeds for websites that don't have one -- `PHP`
 - [runwhen](http://code.dogmap.org/runwhen/) - Utilities for running commands at particular times, cron on steroids -- `C`
 - [Say What](https://github.com/joshnewlan/say_what) - Using speech-to-text to fully check out during conference calls -- `Python`
 - [scrcpy](https://github.com/Genymobile/scrcpy) - Remote display and control of Android devices connected on USB or TCP/IP -- `C`